hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/architecture.rst

   with the effect of these transactions (e.g. a successful deposit to a customer account).
 * The **Withdrawal Automation** service is responsible for executing withdrawals requested by the Exchange Internal Systems via the Canton Integration DB.
-* The **2-Step Deposit Automation** service is responsible for accepting or rejecting transfers from customers to their exchange accounts for CN tokens that do not support direct transfers.
+* The **Multi-Step Deposit Automation** service is responsible for accepting or rejecting transfers from customers to their exchange accounts for CN tokens that do not support direct transfers.
 It is not necessary for an integration with Canton Coin, which does support direct, 1-step transfers.